xen-project/xen/docs/misc/xen-command-line.markdown

 `acpi` instructs Xen to reboot the host using RESET_REG in the ACPI FADT.

 `pci` instructs Xen to reboot the host using PCI reset register (port CF9).

+'efi' instructs Xen to reboot using the EFI reboot call (in EFI mode by default it will use that method first).

 ### sched
 > `= credit | credit2 | sedf | arinc653`